Dilatonic Brans-Dicke Anisotropic Collapsing Fluid Sphere And de Broglie Quantum Wave Motion: Abstract

 \section{Abstract}

-Two dimensional analogue of vacuum sector of the Brans Dicke gravity [1] is studied to obtain dynamics of anisotropic spherical symmetric perfect fluid.
-Solutions of dynamical field equations are obtained in terms of time and radial coordinates.
-In static regime the obtained solutions leads to a dark matter fluid with state equation $\gamma=\frac{p(\rho)}{\varrho}=-0.25.$ For non-static regime the fluid can be treat as a regular matter with positive barotropic index $\gamma>0.$ Evaluation of total mass of the fluid leads to choose particular values on the Brans Dick parameter as $\omega>\frac{2}{3};\omega<-1$.
-Positions of the horizons (event and apparent) of the collapsing fluid are obtained in its static regime.
-In case $\omega>0$ the apparent horizon is covered by event horizon and hence the cosmic censorship hypothesis is still maintained as valid. \\ In second part of the paper we obtain de Broglie pilot wave of our fluid model.
-It can be describe particles ensemble which are distinguished from each other by $\omega.$ Incident current density of particles ensemble is evaluated on the event and apparent horizon describing the `Hawking radiation` in statistical mechanics perspective.
-The quantum potential is calculated on the event horizon which is independent from $\omega$ but the evaluated quantum potential on the apparent horizon is depended to particular value of $\omega$.
+Two dimensional (2D) analogue of vacuum sector of the Brans Dicke (BD) gravity [1] is studied to obtain dynamics of anisotropic spherically symmetric perfect fluid.
+Our obtained static solutions behave as dark matter with state equation $\gamma=\frac{p(\rho)}{\varrho}=-0.25$ but in non-static regimes behave as regular perfect fluid with barotropic index $\gamma>0.$ Positivity property of total mass of the fluid causes that the BD parameter to be $\omega>\frac{2}{3}$ and/or $\omega<-1$.
+Locations of the event and apparent horizons of the collapsing fluid are obtained in its static regime.
+In case $\omega>0$ the apparent horizon is covered by event horizon where the cosmic censorship hypothesis is still valid.
+According to the model [1], we obtain de Broglie pilot wave of our metric solution which describes particles ensemble which become distinguishable via different values of $\omega.$ Incident current density of particles ensemble on the horizons is evaluated which describe the `Hawking radiation`.
+The de Brogle -Bohm quantum potential effect is calculated also on the event (apparent) horizon which is independent (dependent) to values of $\omega.$